Blinken expresses ‘serious concerns’ about human rights in Rwanda

 This came during Blinken’s meeting with Rwandan President Paul Kagame in the capital, Kigali.

-And the US Secretary of State said, in a press conference with his Rwandan counterpart Vincent Perrota, that he expressed “serious concerns” about human rights during his meeting with Kagame, including the issue of the Rwandan citizen with permanent residence in the United States, Paul Rusabagina, who is detained in his country, according to the network.
+And the US Secretary of State said, in a press conference with his Rwandan counterpart Vincent Perrota, that he expressed “serious concerns” regarding human rights during his meeting with Kagame, including the issue of the Rwandan citizen with permanent residence in the United States, Paul Rusabagina, who is detained in his country, according to the network.
 CNN America.

 “We believe that all people around the world have the right to express their opinions without fear of intimidation, imprisonment, violence or any other form of repression,” Blinken added.